 During the topsoil strip of Build Phase A, a small pit (PRN 61717) was uncovered.
 The pit [003] was sub-circular in plan with a maximum diameter of 0.75m and depth of 0.15m (Plate 08).
 The cut had an abrupt break of slope at the top with fairly steep sides and a moderately sharp break of slope at the base which was undulating.
 It contained two fills [004] and [005].
 The basal fill [004] was thin (maximum depth of 0.03m) and consisted of a soft dark greyish black silt mixed with frequent flecks and pieces of charcoal.
-A bulk sample was taken of [004] for further analysis.
 The fill lined the base of the pit.
 It was sealed beneath [005] a soft mid greyish brown clayey silt mixed with frequent angular cobbles, some of which displayed signs of fracturing and discolouration due to heating (Plate 09).
 There was no indication of in-situ burning within the pit.